 Dundalk crash victims forever united together, funeral hears

-Chloe McGee, a 23-year-old teacher from Carrickmacross in Co Monaghan, died in the fatal collision near Dundalk last weekend along with her boyfriend Alan McCluskey, who was also 23 and from Drumconrath in Co Meath.
+Funerals for two of those who died in last weekend’s fatal collision near Dundalk were held on Saturday – 23-year-old teacher Chloe McGee and 21-year-old plumber Shay Duffy, who were both from Carrickmacross in Co Monaghan.

-Their friends Dylan Commins, 23, from Ardee in Co Louth, Shay Duffy, 21, from Carrickmacross in Co Monaghan, and Chloe Hipson, 21, from Bellshill, Lanarkshire, Scotland, were also killed.
+Ms McGee’s boyfriend Alan McCluskey, who was 23 and from Drumconrath in Co Meath, was also killed, as were Dylan Commins, 23, from Ardee in Co Louth and Chloe Hipson, 21, from Bellshill, Lanarkshire in Scotland.

-The group was believed to have been on their way to socialise in Dundalk when the Volkswagen Golf they were in collided with another car.
+The friends were believed to have been on their way to socialise in Dundalk when the Volkswagen Golf they were in collided with another car last Saturday evening.

 Another man travelling in the Golf, who was in his early 20s, was injured in the crash, as were a man and woman travelling in the other vehicle.